-While insurance providers in the United States do not currently offer discounts to policyholders with dash cams installed in their cars, if you do choose to install one it can provide important video documentation of insurance claims and fraud.
+While most insurance providers in the U.S. do not currently offer discounts to policyholders with dash cams installed, choosing to install one can provide important video documentation during insurance claims and fraud accusations.

-If there’s any dispute or question after you file a claim, a dash could be the deciding factor in a successful claim and could save you thousands of dollars in expenses.
+If there is any dispute or question after you file a claim, a dash could be the deciding factor in a successful claim and could save you thousands of dollars in expenses.

 How much do dash cameras cost?